BasLijten/blog/content/blog/3-simple-steps-to-add-net-6-and-hot-reload-to-sitecore-rendering-host/index.md

 `youtube: https://www.youtube.com/embed/p0zPYYZO8cw`
 ## The changes
-Just three actions are need:
+Just three actions are needed:

 ### 1. Update the csproj file
 In order to be able to use the .Net6 framework, the ```.csproj``` file needs to be updated to use the TargetFramework, as seen below.